 Upon startup, R and RStudio look for a few different files you can use to control the behavior of your R session, for example by setting options or environment variables.
-In the context of RStudio Team, these settings are often used to set RStudio Server Pro to search for packages in an RStudio Package Manager repository.
+In the context of RStudio Team, these settings are often used to set RStudio Workbench (previously RStudio Server Pro) to search for packages in an RStudio Package Manager repository.

 This article is a practical guide to how to set particular options on R startup.
 General information on how to manage R package environments is available at environments.rstudio.com , and a deeper treatment of R process startup is available in this article.